pnerg/area51-akka/README.md

 * Cluster.joinSeedNodes allows for manual joining without the need to configure in the akka config
 * Creating multiple actors that start a cluster in the same actor system will not start more clusters.
 One will only end up with mutliple actors receiving the same cluster events

+##Cluster Extensions

+* Sending a message using the mediator towards a non-existing service/actor or sending before the cluster is setup just results in the message to be lost into void.
+No logging or nothing